Monique-nel/BFB321-Group04/README.md

 2. **markets**:
    Represents the various community markets featured on the platform.
-   Each market entry provides location, scheduling, and contact information, as well as links to its social media pages.
+   Each market entry includes location, scheduling, and contact information, along with links to its social media pages.
    - **Fields include**: `MarketID`, `MarketName`, `MarketDescription`, `MarketLocation`, `MarketLocationLink`, `MarketEntryFee`, `MarketDate`, `MarketDays`, `MarketPoster`, `MarketInstagram`, `MarketFacebook`, `MarketMap`, `MarketAdministratorID`
    - **Purpose**: Enables administrators to list and promote markets with comprehensive detail for customers and vendors.

 3. **vendors**:
-   Contains details for all participating vendors operating at different markets.
+   Contains details for all participating vendors operating in different markets.
    Each vendor is linked to a `UserID` (classified as a Vendor) and may operate at multiple markets.
    - **Fields include**: `VendorID`, `VendorName`, `VendorStallDescription`, `VendorLocation`, `VendorContactNumber`, `VendorOfferingType`, `VendorDescriptionPicture`, `VendorWebsite`, `VendorFacebook`, `VendorInstagram`, `VendorLogo`, `UserID`
    - **Purpose**: Allows customers to discover unique stalls, products, and artisans across South African markets.

 4. **events**:
-   Lists special market events, themed festivals, or seasonal gatherings associated with a specific market.
+   List special market events, themed festivals, or seasonal gatherings associated with a specific market.
    Each event provides booking links, promotional posters, and details about the date and day of the week.
    - **Fields include**: `EventID`, `EventName`, `EventDescription`, `EventDate`, `EventDays`, `EventBookingLink`, `EventPoster`, `MarketID`
    - **Purpose**: Promotes upcoming market events, enabling customers to view details and vendors to participate in event opportunities.